matwilso/matwilso.github.io/_posts/robot-future.md

 and pick up on important features of the world, but their understanding is extremely superficial.
 This is fundamentally because they are not given the chance to acquire even a fraction of the information they need about the world to understand it.

-It’s not going to require radically new and complex processes that we currently “can’t even imagine” to endow networks with this deeper understanding.
-Some form of large scale predictive training (roughly like GPT-3/DALL-E) will be sufficient and necessary to get powerful models that allow robots to "see the world".
+It’s not going to require radically new and complex processes that we currently 'can’t even imagine' to endow networks with this deeper understanding.
+Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

 ## Sim2real and learned sims